Skip to main content

 Policy themes to be addressed

-Survey and research in fiscal 2024
+Research and study in the fiscal year 2024

-• University Entrance Examination x digitalisation (Cambridge University) (PDF / 884 kb)
+• University Entrance Examination × Digitalisation (Cambridge University) (Japanese text)(PDF / 884KB)

-Survey and research in fiscal 2023
+Research and study in the fiscal year 2023

 Project activity report